 Director of Research and Conservation

 My research at the Gardens is focused on applied research of plants in the southern Rocky Mountain region.
 My area of expertise is in utilizing genetic tools to address questions related to Colorado’s most rare and imperiled plants.
 I am collaborating with the US Fish and Wildlife Service to address genetic questions in four federally listed species through the use of molecular tools.
 In addition, I conduct long-term demographic monitoring of several species to track population dynamics over time, as well as to inform management activities.
 As the Gardens’ Center for Plant Conservation (CPC) conservation officer, I help protect our imperiled species from extinction through seed collection for future restoration and reintroduction needs.
+Please contact me with any questions about the CPC.

 As director of the Research & Conservation Department, my role is to act as the public face for the research done by our team.
 I not only serve in an advisory role for all the staff, but help to problem solve and ensure necessary resources are at hand.